← Hub / 07 Cheat Sheet

 The anti-pattern

-Trying to do all four jobs in Chat.
-It can fake the other three, but the output stays in the chat window — no file on disk, no app shipped, no deck to share.
+The anti-pattern is trying to do all four jobs inside Chat.
+It can fake the other three convincingly enough to feel like progress, but the output stays trapped in the chat window with no file on disk, no app shipped, and no deck anyone can actually open.
 Chat is the thinking partner.
-The other three are the hands.
+Cowork, Code, and Design are the hands that turn the thinking into something real.

 Book a call.
-I'll either do the work myself, advise you through it, or connect you with the right person in my network.
-Every problem gets a path forward.
+Happy to do the work directly, advise you through it, or connect you with the right person in my network.
+Every problem leaves with a path forward.